Exclusive Textile Tour - Immersing You in China’s Living Traditions

 Frequently Asked Questions

-Groups are intentionally small (a maximum of 10 on the 2026 tour) to limit the number of guests, which ensures personalised experiences and intimate access to artisans and cultural sites.
+Groups are intentionally small (a maximum of 12) to limit the number of guests, which ensures personalised experiences and intimate access to artisans and cultural sites.

 Workshops offer hands-on opportunities to observe and participate in traditional textile techniques guided by master artisans in authentic settings.
 The workshops are designed to allow sufficient time for projects to be completed.